factor/factor/reference/compiler-next3-vectorization-20260909/README.md

 matching operators and lane order, with single-use internal definitions.
 The earlier result may not be consumed before the later root.
 Gather leaves may not depend on any removed definition.
 Global use counts include implicit GC-map operands.
+In addition, the entire CFG is skipped if it contains either GC-provenance seed (`##tagged>integer` or `##unbox-any-c-ptr`), even when the seed is outside the candidate region.
+This conservative exclusion keeps scalar pointer definitions available to later GC-base analysis; vector lane provenance is not implemented.
 Calls/stores/GC/branches end the region; no memory operation is widened or moved and no loop/reduction order changes.
 The original scalar outputs are extracted into their original SSA identities.